 A full architectural and interior design project in Kensington results in an elegant and relaxed family home.

-Moving across Europe to a big but unloved house in Kensington, with two households worth of furniture and two families to merge and the name of an architect that decides to retire two weeks after the first meeting.
+Moving across Europe to a big but unloved house in Kensington, with two households worth of furniture, two families to merge and an architect that decides to retire two weeks after the first meeting.
 It can all be too much.

 With the technical help of lighting specialist Luxologie we designed lighting that includes concealed fittings, task lighting, natural brass and glass chandeliers by David Chipperfield for Viabizzuno and a giant piece by Bocci - a cluster of cast glass spheres - that hang like a sculpture under the skylight of the main stairwell.